-26.04 Long Term Disability Plan
+26.04 Long Term Disability Plan - Continued

-- (a) The Union shall institute a Long Term Disability Plan, determine the carrier and determine the plan's terms and conditions. - (b) All Regular Full-time and Regular Part-time employees shall enrol in the Plan as a condition of employment as determined by the Union and the Carrier. - (c) The premiums of the Long Term Disability Plan shall be paid by the employees through payroll deduction. - (d) The District agrees to administer the LTD Plan including but not limited to having the employees sign the deduction authorization, enrolling the employee in the plan, deducting the premium, forwarding the premiums and completing such regular reports as the carrier may require.
+- (d) The District agrees to administer the LTD Plan including but not limited to having the employees sign the deduction authorization, enrolling the employee in the plan, deducting the premium, forwarding the premiums and completing such regular reports as the carrier may require.
 These regular reports shall be available for inspection by the Union on request. - (e) Employee Benefits payable under the terms of the Collective Agreement shall be continued to expiry (maximum 180 working days) unless such benefits are provided by the LTD Plan. - (f) A Regular employee may continue to participate in MSP, Pacific Blue Cross Extended Health Benefit Plan and Dental Plan after 180 working days, provided the carriers will permit such continuance, by arranging to pay the full premiums to the District.